splice/js-808/README.md

 We can assume that 8 steps = 1 bar, representing 4 beats.
 In other words, a 8 step pattern would take `(60/BPM)*4` seconds to play and each step would take `((60/BPM)*4)/8` seconds.

 ### Extra mile
+If you have done all the required features and want to keep going because you just made a cool drumkit, try doing the following:

+* Output sound - you might want to look at some higher-level libraries that allow you to load and play sounds rather than getting mired in the details of managing and playing the sounds directly (though you're certainly welcome to do that too).
 * Try mix and matching patterns of different durations (8, 16, 32 steps),
   note that if you have 2 patterns, one 8 and one 16, the 8 should play twice while the 16 plays once.
 * Add support for velocity (the amplitude/volume of a note).
-* Try to output sound - you might want to look at some higher-level libraries that allow you to load and play sounds rather than getting mired in the details of managing and playing the sounds directly (though you're certainly welcome to do that too).
 * You don't have to limit yourself to the features/layout/parts on the diagram.
 Take inspiration from existing drum machines and feel free to get creative!

-##### If you can't stop:

-* How about live play?
-Can you allow users to add/remove/change patterns while playing?
-* If you added sound playback, how about adding some visualizations?
-The Web Audio API provides some useful primitives for generating visual feedback.
+### What can I use & are we looking for?
+- Use the tools you are comfortable with!
+You can use any framework.
+You can use plugins & libraries.
+You can write this entirely in vanilla JS.
+Want to use canvas?
+Go for it.
+- Please include a readme.
+If we need to run the code locally to see it work, please give us instructions.
+- Please use this exercise as a way to show us what you like about Frontend Development.
+Some people live for performance, others for a11y, or great UX or writing tests.
+We are aware of the time constraint, if what you love takes time, put comments in.

 ### Splice Evaluation